 - Consumption of alcohol

 - Poor blood circulation

 - And others

 What are ways to best help the seniors you love enjoy everything summertime offers, while preventing a medical crisis?
-We’ve put together some important summer safety suggestions.
+Our caregivers put together some important summer safety suggestions.

 - Hydrate, hydrate, hydrate.
 Ensure an abundance of non-alcoholic, non-caffeinated beverages are always within easy reach of your older relatives.

 - Maintain a cool home environment.
 In case the house is not air conditioned, make sure window shades are kept shut throughout the day, fans are utilized, and windows are opened every night.
 If it is still uncomfortably warm, consider alternative arrangements during the day, such as attending an adult day program or spending time at the shopping mall or library.

 - Plan activities appropriately.
 Restrict exercise and other physically-exerting activities to the coolest times during the day: in the early morning or evening.
 It’s also recommended that you try to avoid running errands during peak times when stores tend to be more crowded.